ergoserv/handbook/guides/libraries.md

-# Ruby Gems
+# Libraries

-Ruby Gems we recommend to use.
+Ruby Gems and other libraries we recommend to use.

 ## Administration